Rahul Shrivastava: Ambassador to Venezuela

 In July 2015, Shrivastava was appointed as the Ambassador of India to Venezuela, becoming the youngest Ambassador of India at the age of 40.

 Ambassador to Romania, Moldova & Albania

-In July 2020, Shrivastava was appointed as the Ambassador of India to Romania, Moldovaand Albania.
+In July 2020, Shrivastava was appointed as the Ambassador of India to Romania, Moldova and Albania.

 During the Russia-Ukraine conflict of 2022, under Operation Ganga, over 8000 Indians were evacuated through Romania.

 High Commissioner to Namibia

 In November 2024, Shrivastava was appointed as the High Commissioner of India to Namibia.
+During his tenure, India conducted a historic state visit to Namibia on 9 July 2025, when Prime Minister Narendra Modi arrived in Windhoek as the final stop of his five‑nation tour.
+The visit strengthened bilateral ties through talks with Namibian leadership on sectors such as diamonds, critical minerals, and uranium, engagement with the Indian diaspora, and reaffirmation of the countries’ longstanding relationship.

 Personal life

 Rahul Shrivastava is married to Elena.
 They have two children.
 He is the author of eight books.